opentargets-archive/ot_covid19/README.md

 Some of the questions the project is trying to answer [here](https://docs.google.com/document/d/1Tcc0lhu5YqT3-fY5N4EzPjYtd-dcKhM5y-Lu1TqGD30/edit#heading=h.clav1w5t1yv0)

 ## Contributors
-This project is open to contributors.
+This project is now closed to contributors.

 ## Data flow